Angel Locsin: 2013–2026: Comedies, reality television, and retirement

 The final installment of the Lobo series, La Luna Sangre, was Locsin's only screen appearance in 2017.
 She reprised the part of Lia Ortega from Imortal in the premiere episode, and later returned in a guest role as a vigilante vampire named Jacintha Magsaysay.
 In January 2018, she returned as a judge for the sixth season of Pilipinas Got Talent.
 Locsin began 2019 by starring in the spy-action thriller series The General's Daughter, in which she played an indoctrinated military nurse.
 She volunteered at the Armed Forces of the Philippines General Hospital before filming began, and in preparation, trained in Krav Maga, Muay Thai, and knife fighting.
 Locsin said of her approach to portraying roles outside mythology genres, "I try to humanize my character.
 Rhian is not a superhero.
 She has no powers.
 She has struggles, she has mistakes, she falls down, she fails, but she doesn't give up."
 Mozart Pastrano of the Philippine Daily Inquirer wrote of Locsin's performance, "She brought moral gravitas to her role, displaying her luminous looks, as well as uncommon physical stamina and skills."
 She received a Star Award and a Box Office Entertainment Award for Best Actress.
 In June 2020, Locsin hosted the public service show Iba Yan.

+On December 21, 2025, Locsin briefly appeared on Pinoy Big Brother: Celebrity Collab Edition 2.0 with her back turned from the camera and only her voice was heard.

+On April 2026, Locsin announced her retirement in an Instagram post, after news broke out that Federico "Piki" Lopez proposed to shut down ABS-CBN for good due to financial struggles but other members of Lopez opposed the idea.
+Locsin stated that she may be "retired and no longer an employee" but reaffirmed her loyalty and gratitude for ABS-CBN.